-Tayloe Harding, Dean of the USC School of Music, will review applications.
+Tayloe Harding, Dean of the School of Music, will review applications.
 Judging considerations include:

-A final 1-2 page report should be submitted at email@example.com no more than 90 days after the related course has been completed.
-In this statement, indicate:
+A final 1- to 2-page report should be submitted at firstname.lastname@example.org no more than 90 days after the related course has been completed.
+In your statement, indicate:

 - How was this project implemented?